 The last two weeks have been a pleasure both personally and professionally.
 The program targeted the content to the participants, and also showed a good balance of theory and practice.

-Dominique Ambrose-Charles, M&EDP participant
+Dominique Ambrose-Charles, MELD participant